oottppxx/enigma2/plugins/mcdonnells/README.md

 * Supports 1-click category filtering ;-)

 Thanks to @SomeKewlName for the idea, and to "Vik" for the inspiration!

-Dev/Testing on OpenATV 6.2, Caveat Emptor.
+Dev/Testing on OpenATV 6.2, OpenPLi 6.2.

-From version 6.2.2b:

-Dev/Testing also on OpenPLi 6.2, Caveat Emptor.
+Caveat Emptor.